18020132/dao-duc-tung.github.io/src/pages/investment/finance-foundations/definition/index.md

 - Should they lend/invest the money?
 - How to form the portfolio of investments?
 What things should they invest in to not _put all eggs in one basket_?

+> Investors balance available opportunities and provide money that results in the best return.

 ### Facilitators

 There are different types of facilitators: